Akih1k0/Hangman/README.md

 2. Clone this repository to your local machine or download the ZIP file and extract it.
 3. Open your terminal or command prompt.
 4. Navigate to the project directory.
+5. Open the designated file for the game.

+## Usage
+To play the game of hangman:
+1. A random word is chosen after the code is run.
+2. The user would input a letter as their 'Guess'.
+3. The input would be checked if it is a valid input such as being in the alphabet and is a single letter.

+## File Structure
+hangman/
+    ├── hangman
+    └── hangman_Template.py
+├── .gitignore
+├── milestone_2.py
+├── milestone_3.py
+└── README.md